"I prayed that he would burn in hell. But in my heart, I knew that hell would not have him."Halloween 5: The Revenge of Michael Myers

 - Killed Mid-Sentence: Rachel doesn't get as far as the first letter.

-- No-Holds-Barred Beatdown: After Dr. Loomis tranqs and drops a chain net on Michael, he proceed to relentlessly whale on him with a two-by-four.
+- No-Holds-Barred Beatdown: After Dr. Loomis tranqs and drops a chain net on Michael, he proceeds to relentlessly wail on him with a two-by-four.

 - Modesty Towel: Rachel wears one at one point.